Kaskirbayeva/ML-model-to-predict-LOS-/README.md

 All hospital-level variables were transformed into binary indicator matrices for modelling.

+Due to data privacy restrictions, raw data are not publicly available.
+Only derived and anonymised analytical datasets are used in this repository.
+All data preparation, feature engineering, modelling, and evaluation were performed in R.

 ### Feature Encoding
 Categorical predictors were transformed into numeric representations using two strategies, selected according to the distributional characteristics of each variable:
 - **Target encoding:** categories mapped to the mean outcome value for that category, based on the training data distribution